-In April 2020, the Company received a letter (the "Notice") from The Nasdaq Stock Market LLC ("Nasdaq") advising the Company that for 30 consecutive trading days preceding the date of the Notice, the bid price of the Company's common stock had closed below the \$1.00 per share minimum required for continued listing on The Nasdaq Capital Market pursuant to Nasdaq Listing Rule 5550(a)(2) (the "Minimum Bid Price Requirement").

-The Notice has no effect on the listing of the Company's common stock at this time, and the Company's common stock continues to trade on The Nasdaq Capital Market under the symbol "BNGO."
+In April 2020, we received a Notice (the "Notice") from The Nasdaq Stock Market LLC ("Nasdaq") advising us that for 30 consecutive trading days preceding the date of the Notice, the bid price of our common stock had closed below the \$1.00 per share minimum required for continued listing on The Nasdaq Capital Market pursuant to Nasdaq Listing Rule 5550(a)(2) (the "Minimum Bid Price Requirement").
+The Notice has no effect on the listing of our common stock at this time, and our common stock continues to trade on The Nasdaq Capital Market under the symbol "BNGO."
+We intend to monitor the closing bid price of our common stock and may, if appropriate, consider implementing available options to regain compliance with the Minimum Bid Price Requirement.